lembn/zilmorphs-site/notes.md

 -   Create 'arcade' tab: a menu showing all of the available games to play
 -   Create 'events' tab: where we host attribute face off, auctions and raffles
+	- Has a 'news feed' for annoucements and notifications
+	- Has an 'ongoing events' sections for ongoing events
 -   Create 'market' tab: where players can buy items, algorithms and zilmorphs.
 Players can also sell items here too.
+	-   Long grid view of everything on sale
+	-   It can be filtered and sorted by type
+	-   Contracts are posted here
+-   Create 'gallery' tab
+	-   Allow the player to view all their items/zilmorphs/contracts etc. It's just a long grid view of everything they own (looks similar to market).
+	-   They can filter and sort
+	-   They can organise into folders
--   Create 'gallery' tab: showcases all existing zilmorphs and their current state (alive, orphaned, generation, etc)
+	-   Has a section to showcase all existing zilmorphs and their current state (alive, orphaned, generation, etc)
--   Create 'leaderboards' tab: showcases different player's stats
 -   Create 'operator' tab: showcases player profile
+	- It also has the leaderboard

 -   Make the 'play' tab display cards of all the games instead of going straight to morphsino